 - Notary Department Attestation: The first step is to get the Notary Department’s stamp of authenticity.
 For this, you can go to the Public Notary Office or Collector’s office in your city or state.
 Without this, you cannot move on to the next agency for attestation.

 - Home Department Attestation: It is an agency of the state government.
-Once the Notary Department attests your documents, you must bring them to the State Home Department, especially your personal documents.
+Once the Notary Department attests your documents in Dubai, you must bring them to the State Home Department, especially your personal documents.
 In the case of educational documents, it is the Ministry of Human Resource Development that must stamp those certificates.
 After this, you move on to the Ministry of External Affairs.

 - Ministry of External Affairs (MEA) Attestation: Following the stamp of authenticity by the Notary and the Home Department, it is the MEA which must stamp your documents.
 The Ministry of External Affairs is responsible for dealing with the foreign matters of the country, so it must attest to the documents before they are sent to the embassy.
 This is the last government agency of the home country which needs to perform the attestation.

 - Embassy Attestation: After the government organizations of your country have verified that the documents submitted are authentic, the embassy of the country you wish to visit must attest them.
 You need to go to the concerned embassy in your own state or city.
 In many cases, embassy attestation is the last step to follow.

 - Ministry of Foreign Affairs (MOFA) Attestation: If you are planning to visit a Gulf country, your documents must carry the stamp of authenticity of the MOFA of the particular country.
 It is responsible for the foreign matters of its country and must verify your documents so they can be used there.
 You do not need to be physically present in the country at the time of attestation.